 This is an environmentally sound and elegant use of the pilings, which cannot be removed as they are considered hazardous waste and are found throughout the coastline of New York’s waterways.
-The use of the pilings has the advantage of more strength as well as saving space while still enjoying the advantages of re-creating a biodiverse habitat, which would not interfere with Benthic or bottom dwelling fish.
+The use of the pilings has the advantage of more strength as well as saving space and fostering water purification while still enjoying the advantages of re-creating a biodiverse habitat, which does not interfere with Benthic or bottom dwelling fish.

 Materials: metal, solar-powered panels, oysters.